The ultimate guide to proposals: What's a proposal?

 My advice; be wary of RFP’s.

-If you're looking for a way to get proposals out the door in less time and with less hassle, head over to nusii.com Proposals for design professionals.
+If you're looking for a way to get proposals out the door in less time and with less hassle, head over to nusii.com Proposal Software for creative businesses.

 You can find the rest of the articles in this series in one handy place: The Ultimate Guide to Proposals.